 He is an inspiration.

 I met Kenton in 2016 after his time at Children's Hospital in Vancouver.
-Kenton was diagnosed with three brain tumors back in October 2015 and after surgery and chemo is now in remission (cancer free).
-Kenton was incredibly brave standing up in front of 1100 students, two years back, retelling his story on Terry Fox Day and I wanted to show him how much he inspired me with his dignity, grace, tenacity, and strength.
+Kenton was diagnosed with three brain tumors back in October 2015 and after both surgery and chemo is now in remission (cancer free).
+Kenton was incredibly brave standing up in front of 1100 students, retelling his story on Terry Fox Day and I wanted to show him how much he inspired me with his dignity, grace, tenacity, and strength.
 Kenton reminds me that there is so much potential in the world.
 To this day, he faces every challenge that comes his way with a certain grace and a feisty sense of determination.
 He laughs a lot.
 He encourages others to be joyful.
 I enjoy his dry sense of humour.
 We share a love of the Whitecaps.
 He is a force of will.
 I am so fortunate to know him.
 There's also another reason I wanted to give Kenton my support...the money raised by my team of donors to honour Charlie Petrie from 2015 and 2017 was directed towards childhood cancers.
 I know, without a doubt, that the money raised by my team of donors helped Kenton in his struggle.
 Because of that, Kenton walked across the stage and graduated from high school in 2019.
 To honour Kenton, Charlie, and their struggles I ride in the Tour de Cure.

 But it is not just students, it is also dear colleagues...